-Time, resources, and money - three things that most IT and security teams never seem to have enough of, in the never ending fight to keep your organization secured.
-With so many risks and vulnerabilities to track and remediate, how can a team focus their efforts for maximum impact and implement the most relevant threat controls first?
+In the non-stop battle to keep your organization secure, there are three vital commodities most IT and security teams seem to never have enough of — time, resources, and money.
+With a sundry of risks and vulnerabilities to track and remediate, how can a team focus their efforts for maximum impact, and implement the most relevant threat controls first?

 Controls: Driving Security Practices

-- help identify the threats that are the greatest risk;
+- Identify vulnerabilities and the threats that are the greatest risk

 Simplifying the Frameworks